-No dioxin filter, dry: REFA, BOFA, Grenaa, Horsens, Skagen, VEGA, Vejen and Vestfyn.
+No dioxin abatement, dry: VEGA, REFA, BOFA, Vestfyn.

-Dioxin filter: REFA, Fynsværket, Vestforbrænding, Nordforbrænding, KARA, Svendborg, Amagerforbrænding
+Dioxin abatement: REFA, Fynsværket, Vestforbrænding, Nordforbrænding, KARA (line 4 and 5), Svendborg, Amagerforbrænding, Vejen Kraftvarmeværk, Horsens Kraftvarmeværk, Grenå Kraftvarmeværk.

 - Samples represent plants, as each plant is represented by one figure.
 Average is used for plants with more than one measurement.
-Some plants have two or more incinerators with different flue gas cleaning equipment. - 3) Assumed 6.6 Nm3/kg.
+Some plants have two or more incinerators with different flue gas cleaning equipment. - 3.
+The amount of waste incinerated is in general reported from the municipal waste incineration plants.
+If no information has been available, the amount has been estimated from the amount used in the substance flow analysis from 2000. - 4.
+Assumed 6.5 Nm3/kg.
 The best estimate is calculated based on the actual measurements (average figures) for the individual plants to the extent measurements are available.
 For plants for which measurements have not been available the calculation is based on the mean dioxin concentration for other plants with the same flue gas cleaning process.
 The assumed interval of uncertainty is assessed by statistically analysing the available data set from individual plants.
 On 2 data set covering 4 measurements or more from the same plant a 90% confidence interval corresponded to 37-131% of the mean value of the measurements for the plant.
-For other data sets of only 2 measurements per set a 90% confidence interval corresponded to 30-580% of the mean value of the measurements from the set data, the choice has been made to assume an interval of uncertainty as -50% to +100% of the calculated best estimate.
-The argument for assuming a larger interval of uncertainty upwards than downwards is, that as the number of measurements are still limited, the data available could be biased by not adequately including events of deviating process conditions that most likely would correspond to higher levels of emission.
+For other data sets of only 2 measurements per set a 90% confidence interval corresponded to 30-580% of the mean value of the measurements from the plant.
+Based on these data, the choice has been made to assume an interval of uncertainty as ± factor 3 of the calculated best estimate, when only two measurements are available.